sabihashaikh20-cloud/PRODIGY_DS_01/README.md

-# PRODIGY_DS_01
 PRODIGY_DS_01 – Data Visualization Task

 📌 Task Overview

-In this task, I worked with a population dataset and performed basic data cleaning and visualization using Python (Pandas & Matplotlib).
+In this task, I worked with an Indian population dataset and performed data cleaning and visualization using Python (Pandas & Matplotlib).

 📂 What I Did